 Kelan Nee is a poet and carpenter from Massachusetts.
-His work has been published by Poetry Magazine, Academy of American Poets, The Yale Review, The Missouri Review, and elsewhere.
-He holds an MFA from Washington University in St. Louis, and is pursuing a PhD in Literature and Creative Writing at the University of Houston.
+His debut collection, Felling was the winner of the 2023 Vassar Miller prize.
+He lives in Texas where he is pursuing PhD in Literature and Creative Writing at the University of Houston.
+He is the editor of Gulf Coast Journal.

-His awards and fellowships include a 2023 Gregory Djankian Scholarship awarded by The Adroit Journal, a 2022 Inprint C. Glenn Cambor fellowship, a 2022 Bread Loaf Contributor’s award, and a 2021 Academy of American Poets prize.
+His awards and fellowships include a 2023 Gregory Djankian Scholarship awarded by The Adroit Journal, a 2022 Inprint C. Glenn Cambor fellowship, a 2022 Bread Loaf Contributor’s award, and Academy of American Poets prizes in 2021 and 2024.

 Felling